bytefish/bytefish.de/blog/learning_cplusplus.md

 > Fatal error C1083: Cannot open precompiled header file: ‘Debug\project.pch’: No such file or directory

 What on earth is a PCH file?
-What did I wrong?
+What's wrong?
 I just clicked Execute and now I get all kind of error messages.

 Help!

 Eventually some Lycos Search result pointed me to a page, that explained how to enable "Precompiled Headers" for my Console application.
-I didn't really understand it, but OK.
-After trying to build UIs with Microsoft Foundation Classes (MFC) for a good month and failing to write a simple TCP Listener... my frustration level was reached.
+I didn't really understand it.
+After trying to build UIs with Microsoft Foundation Classes (MFC) for a good month, and failing to write a simple TCP Listener... my frustration level was reached.

 I gave up.